 They all sound different but they all refer to the same little super seed that ticks so many boxes for nutritious content, health benefits and versatility.

 It’s often treated like a grain, served up instead of rice or pasta.
-But actually it’s the seed of Chenopodium quinoa plant, quite a gorgeous striking plant, found in the Andean region of South America.
+But actually, it’s the seed of the Chenopodium quinoa plant, quite a gorgeous striking plant, found in the Andean region of South America.

 What all this means, is that quinoa is packed full of nutrients which can help with...